wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-avro-producer-example.md

     <a href="{{base_path}}/assets/img/integrate/connectors/kafka"><img src="{{base_path}}/assets/img/integrate/connectors/kafka/kafka-connection-configuration.png" title="Connection Configuration" width="500" alt="Connection Configuration"/></a>

-10. After the connection is successfully created, select the created connection as 'Connection' from the drop-down menu in the properties window.
+10. After the connection is successfully created, select the created connection as `Connection` from the drop-down menu in the properties window.

 11. Next, configure the following parameters in the properties window.
    <table>